-[Editor’s note: This article is regularly updated to include the most relevant information available.]
+[Editor’s note: “5 Speculative Penny Stocks Under $5 That Deserve Your Attention” is regularly updated to include the most relevant information available.]

 - Nio (NYSE:NIO)